Washing your hands is one of the best ways to stop the spread of germs, including the coronavirus. But are you doing it correctly?

 1. Using hand sanitizer when soap and water are available

-If your hands are visibly greasy or dirty, hand sanitizer may not be very effective.
-Also, if you have harmful chemicals on your hands such as heavy metals and pesticides, hand sanitizer may not remove them.
+Also, if your hands are visibly greasy or dirty, hand sanitizer may not be as effective.
+If you have harmful chemicals on your hands such as heavy metals and pesticides, hand sanitizer may not remove them.

 2. Just rinsing

 Make sure you are washing your hands with soap and water frequently throughout the day.
 Always wash them with soap and water after using the restroom and before eating.